 NRMA are a major investor in EHT and provide advice and support in expanding the EHT charging network.
 NRMA's Carly Irving-Dolan provides invaluable advice and guidance as a board member.

 Clive oversees the main operational aspects of EHT including communications with charger suppliers, charger network operators, site hosts, Tas Networks and related organisations.
-Clive is a founding member of the Tasmanian State branch of the Australian Electric Vehicle Association (AEVA), State Treasurer and National Vice-President.
+Clive is a founding member of the Tasmanian State branch of the Australian Electric Vehicle Association (AEVA), former State Treasurer and National Vice-President.

 Clive originated the Electric Highway Working Group that consisted of TasNetworks, Hydro Tasmania, RACT and the three regional development authorities.
 As part of his work with that group he undertook a tour of seven European charging networks, visits to charging manufacturers, electric vehicle associations in several countries, car dealers/distributors and relevant government authorities.